 What kind of group should I start?

-Should your group be secret, closed or open?
+Should your group be public, private (visible) or private (hidden)?
 There are advantages and disadvantages to each.
 Now’s the time to determine the right fit.
 You’ll want to select a name for your group to match your objectives.
 For instance, if you have a public group that you want easily discovered by search, pick a search-friendly name.

 How do I set up the community to avoid HIPAA violations?